statgen/tis-v2-docs/docs/api/api-overview.md

 - See your current and past jobs.
 - Get detailed information about a specific job.

-You send HTTP requests to our API endpoints using any tool of your liking (CURL, Python with requests, the imputationbot...), and we respond with a JSON object.
+You send HTTP requests to our API endpoints using any tool of your liking (`curl`, Python with requests, the `imputationbot`...), and we respond with a JSON object.

-The base URL for all calls to the API is:
+The base URL for calls to the API is:

 ```
 BASE_URL = https://imputation.biodatacatalyst.nhlbi.nih.gov/api/v2/